pfistfl/talk_reisensburg_xgb_multiobj/presentation.md

 - Sparsity

   Even simple models with $1000's$ of predictors are hard to grasp

 ---
 # Interesting Objectives III:

 ## Robustness

-- Robustness to adversarial examples, perturbations , distribution shift, ...
+- Robustness to adversarial examples, perturbations , ...

 ## Memory and Inference Time